-Hanna Brogren is general secretary and CEO of the Swedish Communication Association.
-Her extensive experience within communication includes working as head of communications for the city of Stockholm and the government of Sweden.
+Hanna Brogren is Secretary General and CEO of the Swedish Communication Association.
+Her extensive experience within communication includes working as Head of Communications for the city of Stockholm and the Swedish government.
 Since 2001, she has also been a member of the Club of Venice, which brings together leading communication specialists to discuss the EU’s overall strategic communication issues.

 Anders Elfström is CEO and one of three co-founders of the production company Filt, which was established in 2002.
 Anders has a background in engineering and a keen interest in science and social issues.
-In addition to his VD duties, Anders is also a concept developer for podcasts and radio.
-He produces Framåt Midnatt med Anna Ternheim radio series each summer.
+In addition to his CEO duties, Anders is also a concept developer for podcasts and radio.

 Anna Maria Fleetwood